Accounts Receivable

 1. Accept payment at the time of purchase whenever possible

-2. Maintain and follow departmental written procedures for establishing credit, recording, adjusting and reconciling receivable transactions.
+2. Maintain and follow this policy and departmental procedures for establishing credit, recording, adjusting and reconciling receivable transactions.

 3. Ensure invoices are accurately prepared and delivered timely.
-If using sundry debtor, provide Controller's office with information needed to generate invoice.
+If using Controller’s Office accounts receivable module, provide Controller's Office with information needed to generate invoice.

 4. Retain copies of receivable support documents in accordance with University retention policies.

-5. Review reports of aging departmental receivables on a regular basis and maintain collection efforts for delinquent customers.
+5. Review aging receivable reports on a regular basis and maintain collection efforts for delinquent customers.

 7. Ensure employees who are assigned accounts receivable duties are trustworthy and adequately trained.